Disentangling representations of retinal images with generative models: Different image resolutions

 \section{Different image resolutions}

-We trained generative models with age-camera-identity disentanglement with different image resolutions and compared their performance with several metrics: disentanglement measure as the mean of subspace distance correlation values, age and camera encoding, both measured as the above chance level of accuracy, and the FID score as a metric of image quality.
-Here, we could see that our disentanglement measure was similar over different image resolutions (Fig.\,\ref{fig:appendix-image-resolution},\,\textbf{a}), which was not surprising, since we used the same 32-dimensional latent space for each resolution.
+We trained generative models with age-camera-style disentanglement with different image resolutions and compared their performance with several metrics: disentanglement measure as the mean of subspace distance correlation values, age and camera encoding, both measured as the above chance level of accuracy, and the FID score as a metric of image quality.
+Here, we could see that our disentanglement measure was robust over different image resolutions (Fig.\,\ref{fig:appendix-image-resolution},\,\textbf{a}), which was not surprising, since we used the same 32-dimensional latent space for each resolution.
 Age- and camera-encoding, on the other hand, improves for higher resolution (Fig.\,\ref{fig:appendix-image-resolution},\,\textbf{a}).
-One possible explanation could be that it is easier to extract age and camera features from larger images.
+One possible explanation could be that it is easier to extract age and camera features from images with higher resolution.
 Finally, the FID score became worse (higher) with increasing resolution (Fig.\,\ref{fig:appendix-image-resolution},\,\textbf{a}).
-Better (lower) FID scores tend to show greater sample diversity, however, the individual images were of better quality at higher resolution (Fig.\,\ref{fig:appendix-image-resolution},\,\textbf{b}).
-Also, as mentioned above, we used the same 32-dimensional latent space for each image resolution.
-For a better FID score at higher image resolutions, larger latent spaces may be required.
+Better (lower) FID scores tend to show greater sample diversity, but the higher resolution images showed qualitatively better image quality at higher resolution (Fig.\,\ref{fig:appendix-image-resolution},\,\textbf{b}).
+Because we used the same 32-dimensional latent space for each image resolution, larger latent spaces may be required for better FID scores at higher image resolutions.